tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 but is on a network that blocks DoT traffic.
 The client can still send a query to some other accessible resolver (either the local network resolver, or an accessible DoH server) to discover if there is an equivalent DoH server for `foo.resolver.example.com`.

-## Opportunistic Discovery from Unencrypted Resolvers

-There are situations where authenticated discovery of encrypted DNS configuration over unencrypted DNS is not possible.
-This includes unencrypted resolvers on non-public IP addresses whose identity cannot be confirmed using PKI.

-Clients who wish to attempt opportunistic DNS encryption MUST try authenticated discovery first if the Unencrypted Resolver in use has a public IP address.
-If that fails or the Unencrypted Resolver does not have a public IP address, the client MAY attempt opportunistic encryption as defined in Section 4.1 of {{!RFC7858}} to the same IP address without validating the resolver identity.

-### Opportunistic Discovery Cannot Change IP Addresses

-Opportunistic discovery of DNS encryption MUST NOT identify a different IP address from the Unencrypted Resolver's IP address.
-This is why there are no mechanisms defined for Unencrypted Resolvers to advertise a different IP address unless it can be authenticated.

-The reasoning behind this is to ensure the threat model for opportunistic encryption is not weaker than simply continuing to use unencrypted DNS.
-If the IP address of the Unencrypted Resolver was acquired by the DNS client securely such as by manual configuration, allowing on-path attackers an opportunity to change the destination IP address for an encrypted connection would worsen the security of the client.

 # Deployment Considerations